 Professor of Religious Studies at Mount Royal University in Calgary, Canada, teaching various courses and studying spirit-incorporation religions in Brazil and theory/methodology.
 Settler in Mohkinstis.
+No preferred pronouns.

 Born and raised in the interior of British Columbia.
 High-school exchange student for a year in São João da Boa Vista, Brazil.
 (Heloisa, my partner since 2004, is sanjoanense.)
 Two years as a physics major.
 B.A. and M.A. in philosophy (UBC, 1986, Vancouver; UofT, Toronto, 1989).
 Taught philosophy for four years at Capilano College in North Vancouver.
 Ph.D. in Religion (Concordia University, Montréal, 1999), supervised by Michel Despland.
 Part-time teaching: University of British Columbia (Vancouver), Concordia University (Montréal), Marianopolis College (Montréal), Augustana University (Camrose), the University of Alberta (Edmonton), St. Mary’s University (Calgary) and University of Calgary.
 Hired full-time at MRU (1999; tenured 2002; Full Professor 2012).
 I’ve taught as a visiting professor at the Pontifícia Universidade Católica de São Paulo and the Pontifícia Universidade Católica de Minas Gerais (Belo Horizonte).